 The best beaches aren’t all necessarily just great places to swim.
 When curating this list, we considered which beaches stood out in terms of how pristine or distinctive their sand is, how clear the waters are, what kind of food and activities are available or even the kind of party scene they provide.
 Some of these beaches have been featured in movies, television shows and even hit songs.
 Others have won awards and recognition from travel publications and websites such as Travel + Leisure, National Geographic, Condé Nast Traveler and TripAdvisor.
-While some of these beaches are often crowded in the summer, filled with tourists thanks to their notoriety, others are relatively undiscovered but renowned among travelers in the know.

-The sand of Whitehaven Beach is made up of 98% silica, which means it’s both very soft and cool, making it perfect for walking through barefoot.
+The sand of Whitehaven Beach in Australia is made up of 98% silica, which means it’s both very soft and cool, making it perfect for walking through barefoot.
 A popular spot for yachts, ferries and motorboats, the beach stretches a little over 4 miles.
-While it doesn’t have a reef and therefore much in the way of snorkeling or scuba-diving opportunities, its water is so clear that you can still see fish swimming by without your gear.
+While it doesn’t have a reef and therefore much in the way of snorkeling or scuba-diving opportunities, its water is so clear that you can still see fish swimming by without any gear.

 In Hawaiian, Lanikai means “heavenly sea,” an extremely apt name for this beach located in southeastern Oahu’s Kailua Bay.
 The calm, fluorescent blue waves stand out against the white sandy beach, from which one can get a great view of the nearby Mokulua Islands, one of many breathtaking Hawaiian spots.

-A family-friendly destination for snorkeling and other beach activities, Natadola Beach generally has gentle waves, although it’s best to visit during mid-high tide for safety.
+Natadola Beach generally has gentle waves, although it’s best to visit during mid-high tide for safety.
 Clean sand and clear waters make this the perfect spot for exploring the wonders of the bay’s reef.